gvwilson/sensibleadventures/gleam/gleam.md

 wondering what was going to happen to us.
 That was the last time I ever saw my home."

-Gleam opened his mouth to say, "I'm sorry," again, but Granna Shimmer wasn't finished.
+Gleam opened his mouth to say, "I'm sorry," again, but Grandma Shimmer wasn't finished.
 "That was also the last time I saw one of those... those...  whatever they were, the bald people with the smiles.
 Until the other night, that is."
 Gleam heard her shift her weight on the log beside him.
 "There was one of them with you when you knocked on my door, wasn't there?"

-"Yes, Granna," Gleam said.
+"Yes, Grandma," Gleam said.
 "Number two oh seven one seven."

 "What?" she asked sharply.